-- The College employs 251 people, of whom 206 are teaching and classroom support staff. - The College enrolled approximately 626 learners aged 16-8 and 1,818 adults. - The College has £3.98 million of net liabilities including £11.8 million pension liability and long-term debts of £6.25 million made up of debt in respect of the Private Finance Initiative (PFI) contract (funding for the main College building) and deferred capital grants.
-Tangible fixed assets have net book value of £12.85 million and there is a cash balance of £2.09m. - The College has a 38-acre campus which comprises the Main College Learning Centre, Sports and Construction Centre and approximately 10 acres of undeveloped land.

-- An area of 1.5 acres at the north of the campus was sold to a housing developer in August 2019 as part of the strategic plan to ensure the College's financial health.
-Contracts have now been exchanged for the sale of an area of land of c.8 acres to the east of the campus, for the development of a mixed-use facility to be known as Mayfield Point.
-The capital receipts for this sale are planned in three tranches over the next two to three years. - The primary school (Highwood Copse) built at the southern end of the campus was completed by the Local Authority in November 2020 and is sponsored by the College.
-The School successfully opened in September 2021. - Over the Summer of 2020, a large area of the College was refurbished and benefited from a major investment in technology, creating the University Centre Newbury (UCN).
-This was funded by the Thames Valley Local enterprise partnership (LEP). - The College has a positive reputation locally and nationally.
+- The College employs 283 people, who comprise 182 FTE and 303 positions within the College. - The College enrolled 769 learners aged 16-18, 251 apprentices and 2,924 adults. - The College has £4.84 million of net assets including £1.8 million pension liability and long-term debts of £6.07 million made up of debt in respect of the Private Finance Initiative (PFI) contract (funding for the main College building) and deferred capital grants.
+Tangible fixed assets have net book value of £12.73 million and there is a cash balance of £1.49m. - The College has a 38-acre campus which comprises the Main College Learning Centre, Sports, and Construction Centre and approximately 10 acres of undeveloped land. - The sale of an area of land of c.8 acres to the east of the campus was completed in September 2023, for the development of a mixed-use facility to be known as Mayfield Point, as part of the strategic plan to ensure the College's financial health.
+The first capital payment was received in September 2023 and the remaining payments will be received in three tranches over the next two to three years. - The primary school (Highwood Copse) built at the southern end of the campus was completed in November 2020 and opened in September 2021.
+After two very successful years of operation, the Newbury College Academy Trust was merged with Thames Learning Trust in July 2023 - Over the Summer of 2020, a large area of the College was refurbished and benefited from a major investment in technology, creating the University Centre Newbury (UCN).
+This was funded by the Thames Valley Local enterprise partnership (LEP). - In September 2021 the Renewables Centre was launched, with c.£500K investment from the Local Enterprise Partnership (LEP), providing technical training in low carbon energy installations. - The College has a positive reputation locally and nationally.
 Maintaining a quality brand is essential for the College success in attracting students and maintaining external relationships.
-The College retained an OFSTED inspection grading of "Good" in 2017.
+The inspection result in August 2023 recognised both good and outstanding provision, and some specific areas which the College is working to improve.
+The inspection focussed on the College's provision for further education students and for apprentices but did not include all of the young people undertaking T Level pathways.
+Nor did it consider the College's higher education provision within the UCN, apart from degree apprenticeships which were rated as outstanding.